 More detailed demographic information is available from the National Records of Scotland.

-The Council is led by an Administration formed by the Conservatives and Scottish National Party.
+The Council is led by an Administration formed by The Scottish Labour Group and Scottish National Party.

-Dumfries and Galloway Council has Councillors and Democracy.
+Dumfries and Galloway Council has 47 Councillors.
 Since the May 2012 elections, the Council has five political groups:

-Note: Colin Wyper is an Elected Member of Dumfries and Galloway Council but is not affiliated with any politicial grouping.
+Note: Colin Wyper is an Elected Member of Dumfries and Galloway Council but is not affiliated with any political grouping.

 There is a strong commitment to making decisions as locally as possible and as openly as possible and all Agendas, Committee Reports and Minutes are posted on this website before the meetings are held.